UniMath/agda-unimath/README.md

 ### Folders in the library

 We give brief descriptions of the folders in the library.
 1. The folder named `foundation` contains the core of the library.
-This folder contains type theory restricted to dependent function types, dependent pair types, cartesian product types, identity types, and universes.
+The rest of the library is built on top of this foundation.
 Every file in this folder has the options `--safe`, `--exact-split`, and `--without-K` turned on.
 In particular, there are no postulates in this folder.
+2. The `elementary-number-theory` folder contains the definitions of the types of natural numbers, integers, and the standard finite types, and develops elementary number theory from them.
-2. The `univalent-foundations` folder extends the type theory of Agda with function extensionality, propositional truncations, and the univalence axiom.
+3. The `univalent-foundations` folder extends the type theory of Agda with function extensionality, propositional truncations, and the univalence axiom.
 4. The `categories` folder contains some category theory.
 6. The `the-circle` folder contains the material for Chapter 3.
 7. The `synthetic-homotopy-theory` folder contains the formalisation of pullbacks, pushouts, and (eventually) homotopy groups of types.